software-assignments-fall2021/project--proposal-sylviachen/README.md

   * built-in templet and prompt, with interaction with users as guidance
   * adjusting, making comments, writing text notes within each album
   * sharing templet and/or album (exporting the whole journey as a long pic or video for sharing)
+# Scope
+this app needs to have access to cloud where large amount of photo could stored

+(The app should be appropriate for this semester-base course)